Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 their **partition key attribute** whose name is simply 'pk'.
 This is actually a best practice - to name your partition key attributes with a generic name like 'pk' or 'partition_key' rather than a given business-oriented attribute name.

-This is currently the only case where a single Azure CosmosDB account can be accessed via two programatic APIs;
+This is currently the only case where a single Azure Cosmos DB account can be accessed via two programatic APIs;
 in this case a Gremlin account accesssed via the Gremlin and SQL APIs.

 The advantage of this approach is that your BOM data is in one database, with independent and independently scalable